unovue/radix-vue/docs/content/docs/components/combobox.md

 Internally, `ComboboxRoot` will filter the item based on the rendered text.

-However, you may also provide your own custom filtering logic together with setting `ignoreFilter="false"`.
+However, you may also provide your own custom filtering logic together with setting `ignoreFilter="true"`.

 ```vue line=15,16,22,28
 <script setup lang="ts">